-

 A generously sized stainless steel lasagna pan with heat-resistant plastic lid, perfect for potlucks.

-Pros: quality, versatility, durable
+Pros: versatility, quality, durable

 -